|Back to Back Issues Page|

 The carb molecules "retrograde" forming what is known as resistant starch; hydrogen-bonds between the chains slow the action of amylase, the enzyme that digests them forming glucose.

-Grits, bread and a potato salad made on Saturday evening, but enjoyed on Sunday are all less fattening, and unlikely to provoke a surge in blood glucose.
+Grits, bread and a potato salad made on Saturday evening, but enjoyed on Sunday are all less fattening, and less likely to provoke a surge in blood glucose.
 If you are diabetic, test yourself and see.

 The fibre, protein and fat in whole grains also slow gastric emptying into the small intestine where the glucose is formed.